With all of the selections out there, how do we define the best sleep tracker?

 1. Fitbit Versa Smart Watch

-Best personal sleep tracker with fitness tracking
+A sleep tracker with fitness tracking

-If you want a reliable, stylish, and techy wearable sleep tracker, then the Fitbit Versa fits the bill.
+If you want a reliable, stylish, and techy wearable sleep and activity tracker, then the Fitbit Versa fits the bill.
 Not only does this smartwatch by Fitbit look sleek and stylish, but you also have the option to choose from the brand's customizable straps—so you can have a say in the color choices you end up going with.

 - Great for users who want to track more than just sleep